 Jumping Josephine is located in the West Kootenay Region in southern British Columbia.
 The property straddles Highway 3 in the Blueberry Paulson summit area roughly 30km north of the town of Rossland and 30km west of Castlegar.
 Access to the property from Highway 3 is by way of well-formed logging roads.

 Composed of 24 current mineral claims totalling 11,667 hectares, the property includes the historic Granville Mountain Mining Camp.
-The Granville Mountain Camp, located in the southern portion of the claims, is composed of a series crown-granted mineral claims, seven of which Astral controls for a total of 91.93 hectares.
-Other claims in the historic camp which are not controlled by Astral cover approximately 385 Ha.
+The Granville Mountain Camp, located in the southern portion of the claims, is composed of a series of crown-granted mineral claims, seven of which Orex controls for a total of 91.93 hectares.
+Other claims in the historic camp which are not controlled by Orex cover approximately 385 Ha.

 The 24 mineral claims comprising Jumping Josephine were staked during 2003 and 2004 by prospectors operating under a grub-stake arrangement with Kootenay Exploration Inc (now Kootenay Silver Inc).
 In 2006 Astral Mining Corporation entered into an option agreement with Kootenay and over the course of the next two years fulfilled the terms of the agreement, earning a 60% share in the property and triggering the establishment of a 60/40 Joint Venture with Kootenay, Astral being the majority holder and operator.